Al Morganti: Radio career at WIP

 From 1993 until 2023, Morganti was a sports radio personality for the 94.1 WIP Morning Show in Philadelphia along with co-hosts Angelo Cataldi, Rhea Hughes, and fellow Flyers broadcast crew member Keith Jones.
 Following Cataldi's retirement, Morganti took a new role at WIP on the weekends.

-Following Cataldi's retirement in 2023, Morganti took on a new role at WIP hosting a weekend show at WIP and a Flyer's podcast.

 Television

 In 1990, Morganti was part of The Great Sports Debate on PRISM.
 Morganti was part of a panel featuring Cataldi, Glen Macnow, Jayson Stark and later Mike Missanelli.
 Morganti's dog, Fenway, was also a popular part of the show.

-Morganti then served as an NHL analyst for ESPN from 1993 to 2005 where he worked alongside other analysts including John Saunders on ESPN Hockey Night.
-Following his time at ESPN, Morganti accepted a position as a pre- and post-game analyst for Philadelphia Flyers games on Comcast SportsNet.
+Morganti then served as an NHL analyst for ESPN/ABC from 1993 to 2005 where he worked alongside other analysts including Barry Melrose and Jim Schoenfeld and studio host John Saunders.
+Following his time at ESPN, Morganti accepted a position as a pre-and post-game analyst for Philadelphia Flyers games on Comcast SportsNet.

 Recognition

-In 2022, Morganti was presented with the Elmer Ferguson Memorial Award by the Hockey Hall of Fame for his journalism career.
+In 2022, Morganti and Bill Clement were inducted into the Hockey Hall of Fame together, with Morganti getting the Elmer Ferguson Memorial Award for his excellence in hockey journalism career while Clement got the Foster Hewitt Memorial Award for outstanding contributions as a hockey broadcaster.